 Before requesting a notarial service, please make sure you know what service you require and confirm this with the organisation that requires your documents.
 We cannot provide advice on the notarial service you need.

 Under the Consular Fees Act 1955, fees apply to notarial services.
-Fees are payable by Visa or Mastercard in Philippines currency only and may vary on a monthly basis, depending upon exchange rates.
+Fees are payable by Visa or Mastercard in Philippines Pesos or Australian Dollars and may vary on a monthly basis, depending upon exchange rates.
 Cash payment is not accepted.